 The commission fee is negotiated between the seller and the brokerage and is contingent on various factors such as the duration of the sale, labor costs, advertising, market competition, etc. Typically, the percentage commission ranges from 2% to 5% of the sales price.

 For a brokerage to receive a commission from the seller, the following conditions must be met:

 If the seller fails to close the transaction after the brokerage has met the above conditions, the seller is required to pay the brokerage since it has performed the functions it had been assigned.
-However, it may be different across various types of deals depending on what the two parties had agreed in their initial agreement.
+However, the terms of the deal can vary significantly, depending on what the two parties had agreed in their initial agreement.

 The Listing Price in a Seller Representation Agreement

 When giving a brokerage the right to sell the property, the seller must provide a listing price at which the property will be sold.
 However, depending on the market competition and the offers given by prospective buyers, the final selling price of the property could be higher or lower than the listing price.
 In such cases, the commission for the brokerage is calculated based on the final selling price of the property.

 The listing price is usually agreed upon by the seller and the brokerage.
 It must be a reasonable selling price based on the features of the property being sold.
 Experienced brokerages can recommend a selling price that is in line with the prevailing market property rates, and the seller can either accept, reject, or negotiate a better rate for the property.

 If the seller recommends a price that exceeds the prevailing market rates for the property, the agent can negotiate with the seller to lower the price to attract more buyers.
 If the seller declines to lower the listing price, the brokerage can opt out of the agreement.